USDA rolls out federal hemp program expected to help Maine growers

 “At USDA, we are always excited when there are new economic opportunities for our farmers, and we hope the ability to grow hemp will pave the way for new products and markets,” said Secretary Sonny Perdue of the U.S. Department of Agriculture in a statement today.

-An interim final rule that will be published in the Federal Register later this week formalizes the program.
-The rule will allow hemp to be grown under the federal program or state or tribal hemp programs that are approved by the USDA.
+An interim final rule that will be published in the Federal Register later this week formalizes the program, spelling out federal growing, testing, disposal and licensing standards.
+The rule will allow farmers to grow hemp under the federal program or under state and tribal programs approved by the USDA.

 Maine farmers have been able to grow hemp under a state research program since 2016.